The issue of this Centre Policy is provisional pending the approval from JCQ.

-Throughout this section is information for all students taking GCSE’s including timetable, advice and all rules and regulations.
-The downloadable document at the bottom of this page includes all information on this page including additional exam board notices.
+Throughout this section is information for all students taking GCSE and A-Level examinations, including timetable, advice and all rules and regulations.
+The downloadable documents at the top of this page include all information on this page.
 All information, including students personalised examination timetables, is available to each student on the VLE.

-At St Edmund’s College, we have an Examinations Officer, Mrs Andrea Brady, who is responsible for the smooth running of examinations each year.
-Mrs Brady can be contacted by email at email@example.com or by phone on 01920 824256 for any queries you may have.
+At St Edmund’s College, we have an Examinations Officer, Mrs Waite, who is responsible for the smooth running of examinations each year.
+Mrs Waite can be contacted by email at firstname.lastname@example.org or by phone on 01920 824256 for any queries you may have.

 Before your child’s examinations begin, they will be given two copies of their Statement of Entry and a Personal Examination Timetable along with copies of the Notices and Warnings issued by the Examination Boards.
 They MUST check the Statement and Timetable very carefully.
 The important things to check are: